onflow/flow/docs/content/intro/FAQ.md

 ### What happens if a user wants to deploy a contract with the same name and code as one they have already deployed?

-Currently, it would just overwrite the existing contract in the account, but in the future we will support multiple contracts per account and are still designing the rules about contracts with the same name and code.
+Cadence supports multiple contracts per account, but each contract needs to be named.
+If the name of a contract already is deployed to an account, a new contract with the same name cannot be deployed.

 ### How do I access block information like timestamp and block number in Cadence?